top of page

 The table below categorises the different types of superannuation contributions, including compulsory employer contributions, salary sacrifice contributions, and personal contributions made by employees.
 It also outlines the specific reporting obligations for employers associated with each type.

-Our approach enables you to distribute payments, so you can meet your obligations without paying all contributions in one lump sum.
-This flexibility enables the maintenance of financial stability while ensuring compliance with relevant superannuation laws and regulations.
+Our approach enables you to distribute contribution payments, so you can meet your obligations without paying both contribution types (employer and employee) in one lump sum.
+This flexibility enables financial stability while ensuring compliance with relevant superannuation laws and regulations.
 By understanding these distinctions and implementing an appropriate payment strategy, you can effectively manage your superannuation responsibilities.

 When processing the pay run, the superannuation (and PAYGW) liabilities can be automatically transferred to holding accounts with your financial institution, ensuring you can meet your obligations.